-Writing workshop at Shutesbury Elementary School primarily follows the method of writing instruction developed by Lucy Calkins and the Reading and Writing Project at Columbia University.
-It is based upon four principles: students begin writing by writing about their own lives, they use a consistent writing process, they work in authentic ways and they learn through independence.
+Writing workshop at Shutesbury Elementary School is based upon four principles: students begin writing by writing about their own lives, they use a consistent writing process, they work in authentic ways, and they learn through independence.

-In second grade, writing workshop units of study include…
+In first/second grade, writing workshop units of study include…

 - Taking Charge of Writing (Narrative)